Attaining Quantum Sensing Enhancement from Monitored Dissipative Time Crystals: Results

 By exploiting the techniques developed in~\cite{Albarelli2018restoringheisenberg}, we have evaluated the long time signal FI rate $f_{\textrm{signal}}$ for both strategies, by assuming a perfect detection efficiency $\eta=1$.
-As shown in Fig.~\ref{f:fig1}, homodyne detection attains the bound set by $f_{\textrm{global}}$ at the critical point and, more importantly, in the time-crystal phase ($\omega=4\kappa)$, thus allowing to achieve the cubic $N^3$ scaling even for finite $N$.
-We also find identical results for photodetection, confirming a recent proof in~\cite{Mattes2025arXiv}.
-In the absence of monitoring, the steady-state QFI is much smaller for $\omega>\omega_c$ than it is at the critical point and also in the static phase ($\omega < \kappa$)~\cite{montenegroQuantumMetrologyBoundary2023}.
+As shown in Fig.~\ref{f:fig1}, homodyne detection attains the bound set by $f_{\textrm{global}}$ at the critical point and, more importantly, in the time-crystal phase ($\omega=4\kappa)$, thus achieving the cubic $N^3$ scaling even for finite $N$.
+We also find identical results for photodetection, confirming a recent proof in~\cite{mattes2025designing}.
+We also find that both strategies are saturating the corresponding bound also at the critical point ($\omega=\kappa$), where a lower scaling in $N$ is in fact observed.
+We remark that in the absence of monitoring, the steady-state QFI is much smaller for $\omega>\omega_c$ than it is at the critical point and also in the static phase ($\omega < \kappa$)~\cite{montenegroQuantumMetrologyBoundary2023}.
 This is because the steady-state in the extreme time-crystal limit can be approximated by the maximally mixed state~\cite{puri1979,Drummond1980}.
-These results show that continuous monitoring, purifying the system conditional states, allows to extract more efficiently information about $\omega$ via the time-crystal oscillations.
+These results show that continuous monitoring, purifying the system conditional states, allows more efficient information extraction about $\omega$ via the time-crystal oscillations.

+We perform a similar analysis for the TCD model.
+In the case of photo-detection, the corresponding Poisson increment is characterized by its average value: $\mathbbm{E}[dN_t] = (2\kappa \hbox{Tr}[\rho^{(c)} \J_z^2] dt)/N$.
+For homodyne detection, it is important to choose the homodyne phase $\phi=0$, which allows us to monitor the oscillations in the $\J_z$ operator.
+Once again, both homodyne and photodetection extract all of the possible information, that is saturate the global QFI rate $f_{\text{global}}$.
+The numerical results are indistinguishable from the $\omega = 4\kappa$ data in Fig~\ref{f:fig1}.
+Concluding, for $\eta = 1$, the extreme time-crystal BTC and the TCD model perform identically at steady-state.
+As we will see, this behavior diverges significantly under more realistic constraints on the continuous monitoring performed on the system.